Overhead line: Overhead catenary systems in the United States

-The wiring in most countries is too low to allow double stack container trains.
-The Channel Tunnel has an extended height overhead line to accommodate double-height car and truck transporters.
-China and India operate lines electrified with extra height wiring and pantographs to allow for double stack container trains.
+The Yellow Line on the Chicago "L" used an overhead catenary system for the west half of the route, switching to third rail for the east half.
+This was discontinued in 2004 when the entire route was converted to third rail.

+On the San Francisco peninsula in California, the Caltrain commuter rail system completed the installation of an overhead contact system (OCS) in 2023, to prepare for the conversion of its 160-year old San Francisco-to-San José Peninsula Corridor to fully electrified service in September 2024.

 Problems with overhead equipment

-Overhead lines may be adversely affected by strong winds causing wires to swing.
-Power storms can knock the power out with lightning strikes on systems with overhead wires, stopping trains following a power surge.
+Overhead lines may be damaged by strong winds.
+Lightning can hit overhead wires or supporting systems, stopping trains with a power surge.

 During cold or frosty weather, ice may coat overhead lines.
 This can result in poor electrical contact between the collector and the overhead line, resulting in electrical arcing and power surges.
+Ice coatings also add extra weight, as well as increase their surface area exposed to wind, consequently increasing the load on the wires and their supports.

+Lines may sag during hot weather and if a pantograph gets entangled, this can result in a dewirement.
+Similarly, in very cold weather they may contract and snap.

 The installation of overhead lines may require reconstruction of bridges to provide safe electrical clearance.

 Overhead lines, like most electrified systems, require a greater capital expenditure when building the system than an equivalent non-electric system.
-While a conventional rail line requires only the grade, ballast, ties and rails, an overhead system also requires a complex system of support structures, lines, insulators, power-control systems and power lines, all of which require maintenance.
+While a unelectrified railway line requires only the grade, ballast, ties and rails, an overhead system also requires a complex system of support structures, lines, insulators, power-control systems and power lines, all of which require maintenance.
 This makes non-electrical systems more attractive in the short term, although electrical systems can pay for themselves eventually.
-Also, the added construction and maintenance cost-per-mile makes overhead systems less attractive on long-distance railways, such as those found in North America, where the distances between cities are typically far greater than in Europe.
-Such long lines require enormous investment in overhead line equipment, and major difficulties confront energizing long portions of overhead wire on a permanent basis, especially in areas where energy demand already outstrips supply.
+Also, the added construction and maintenance cost-per-mile makes overhead systems less attractive on already existing long-distance railways, such as those found in North America, where the distances between cities are typically far greater than in Europe.
+Such long lines require enormous investment in overhead line equipment, which private rail companies are unlikely to be interested in, and major difficulties confront energizing long portions of overhead wire on a permanent basis, especially in areas where energy demand already outstrips supply.

 Many people consider overhead lines to be "visual pollution", due to the many support structures and complicated system of wires and cables that fill the air.
 Such considerations have driven the move towards replacing overhead power and communications lines with buried cables where possible.
 The issue came to a head in the UK with the Great Western Main Line electrification scheme, especially through the Goring Gap.
 A protest group with their own website has been formed.

 The valuable copper conductor can also be subject to theft, as for example the Lahore-Khanewal line in Pakistan and the Gweru-Harare section of line in Zimbabwe.